norskeld/sigma/apps/docs/content/guides/error-recovery.md

 `Body` stops at `oops`, the `'block'` commit fires because `}` isn't there, and the malformed region runs to the end of the outer block.
 Skipping to the first `}` would land in the middle of it. [syncNested] tracks depth instead, so the inner `{ ... }` raises and lowers it again and the scan stops after the brace that actually balances.

+It's also the one strategy here that can fail.
+If the region never closes, `syncNested` gives up and `recover` re-raises the original failure, still committed, for a recovery point further out to deal with.

 The block gets its own recovery point, with `options.label` restricting it to failures committed as `'block'`:

 ```ts